CNHLakes/beyond_land_use/README.md

  * ~~stream_density~~
  * ~~percent_ag~~
  * ag_practices (percent cover crops)

-### Nummer 2017

-* Conservation practices have the most effect on TP export from fields (over P fraction or any N species)

-* N fertilizer not applied to soybeans

-* Conservation practices are implemented more often for fields with high fertilizer applications

-* Fields with conservation practices export more nutrients (P + N)

-* No data for Michigan or New England!

-### Capel et al. 2018

- * P fertilizer applications have been constant since the 80s.

- * Top crops are silage corn, wheat, soybeans, and oats.

- * The top ag conservation program is the `Conservation Reserve Program`.

- * Former grasslands are the most common landuse converted to ag.

 ## References

 * Alexander, R. B., R. A. Smith, G. E. Schwarz, E. W. Boyer, J. V. Nolan, and J. W. Brakebill.
 2008.
 Differences in Phosphorus and Nitrogen Delivery to The Gulf of Mexico from the Mississippi River Basin.
 Environmental Science & Technology 42: 822–830. doi:10.1021/es0716103